MrMaxie/nodi-web/src/main/concepts/index.md

 ## TypeScript

-One of main things required to understand this project is knowing TypeScript.
+One of main things required to understand this project is knowlage about TypeScript.
 TypeScript is superset of ECMAScript (that means every ECMAScript file is correct TypeScript, but not every TypeScript file is correct ECMAScript) and is transcompiled to ECMAScript.
 This tool allows us to:

 - standardize types syntax
 - get correct hints in IDEs